curtisbrooks678/PierresBakery/README.md

 ## Known Bugs

-* Does not handle plurals for bread and pastry in final readout of amount of each item ordered.
+* Does not handle plurals for bread and pastry orders in final readout of amount of each item ordered.

 ## License